pattonsgirl/CEG2350/docs/Labs/Lab06/Instructions.md

 Read through the `.bashrc` file in your user's home directory for a section that is relevant to "enabling" usage of the `.bash_aliases` file.
 Copy and paste the snippet into your lab template and describe what it does.

-Confirm that your aliases continuously work as long as the conditions are met.
+Confirm that your aliases "persist" - are available when starting a fresh shell session.

 Copy your `.bash_aliases` file to your GitHub repository in your `Lab06` folder.

-You may delete the `.bash_aliases` file in your user's home directory as needed through this lab.
+You may delete the `.bash_aliases` file in your user's home directory as needed through this lab to test your script.

 **Resources**
 - [How to create bash aliases - linuxize](https://linuxize.com/post/how-to-create-bash-aliases/)